elyarenom3/Brake-Temp-Model/README.md

 ## Overview + Idea Behind Model

 This repo contains Python code to predict left and right brake temps in a F1 car, using data from six races.
+I really really enjoyed building this and I would really love some feedback on how I can improve :) .
 I decided to use an ML gradient boosting machine model because in the context of F1 where you constantly have new race data, it can easily be added to the model periodically, improving accuracy over time, plus gradient boosting machines are great for predicting complex, non-linear relationships between features and target variables.
 I decided to go with XGBoost, mainly because it includes L1 and L2 regularization, which helps prevent the model from overfitting.

 Before creating my model, I did some correlation and regression testing to confirm some physics/common-sense based theories I had about how the channels would interact (eg. I made an acceleration feauture because when the car accelerates theres more air going into the ducts so the brakes cool down faster).
 I realised that only taking the negative parts of my acceleration to model braking periods was not enough, because the car still decelerates when you lift the throttle without even touching the brake, so I ran some tests to see at what threshold a negative delta speed corresponds to actual braking and found -2.